jakehamilton/leverage/README.md

 What is it?
 -----------

-👩‍💻 A super fast, super customizable library to orchestrate your next application.
+👩‍💻 A super fast, super customizable library to orchestrate your next application!

 What can you use it for?
 ------------------------